VictorBurtman/FX-Scripts-and-Tools/README.md

 # Welcome to My Repository!

 After many years in the Visual FX industry, I’ve decided to share some of the tools I’ve developed.
-Feel free to use, customize, improve, and share them as you see fit!
+There are free to use and royalty-free.
+You are allowed to use them in commercial productions, provided that I am credited as the author.
+However, resale of these content is strictly prohibited.

 ## What's Inside